-Best offers: the user can take their information to the entity of their choice to offer credit under the best conditions, in a more personalized way to their needs and appropriate according to their consumption and financial health.
+Best offers: the user will be able to take their information to the entity of their choice to offer a loan under the best conditions, in a more personalized way to their needs and appropriate according to their consumption and financial health.

 Through these bank details, entities can have a deeper knowledge of the financial situation and behavior of people, creating a credit profile that allows them to offer products according to their specific needs.

 Fraud prevention: by improving the authentication and identification of customers in the control of operations.